Versailles Fountains – Where Water Performed For The King

 The Grand Canal

-The Water Supply for the Fountains of Versailles
+The Water Supply for the Versailles Fountains

 The mile-long waterway (1.67 km) waterway is filled with light as far as the eye can see.
 The work started in 1668 and took eleven years to complete; all the digging was done by hand.
 Although the Grand Canal was a perfect location for the legendary royal fêtes, it had a practical purpose.
-As it's at the lowest point in the garden, the Grand Canal collects water drained from the fountains and then pumps it back to the reservoir.
+As it's at the lowest point in the garden, the Grand Canal collects water drained from the Versailles fountains and then pumps it back to the reservoir.

 Imagine gondolas gliding along the Grand Canal manned by Venetian gondoliers.
 In 1674, the Doges of Venice sent Louis XIV a pair of gondolas, along with a team of trained gondoliers.
 Louis ordered the construction of the Petite Venise to house the gondolas as well as yachts and other boats received as gifts.
 (Today the Petite Venise is a popular restaurant at Versailles.)
 During the summer the king sailed and hosted lakeside garden parties; in the winter, the frozen canal was used for skating and sledding.